Paint Polka Dots For a Girls’ Room

 Early in my pregnancy I decided to go ahead and get Brielle’s room done before she was born.
 I believe I saw the idea in a magazine, to paint two different shades of one color – dividing the wall.
 I decided to do a light lavender for the majority of her wall, with a darker lavender on the bottom 1/4-1/3 of the wall.
 I loved it!
 Then I spiced things up with three different sizes and colors of polka dots.
 I placed the polka dots all around the line that divided the two different shades of purple.

 My circles are not perfect by any means, but I tried to find something completely round, to trace my circles.
 I used a large paper plate for my large circles, and lids of things for the two smaller circles.
 I traced the circles first, and then painted them.
 I loved how it turned out!
 The sad thing is that we decided to move about two weeks before my baby girl was born.
 We bought a larger house in the same neighborhood, and I decided to duplicate her first room.
 Kind of sad that I put so much work into the room she never got to use!
 I think the second room, in the new house, turned out even better though!
-If you’re also planning to paint the rooms in your home, prepare the surfaces beforehand through sandblasting.
-You may also consider hiring commercial painting contractors to get the best results.

 We have since moved, and have done something different in her new room, but I still wanted to share this idea because I loved it!
-Now that we’re in a new home, my friend recommended me to visit the page for sarasota painters who can provide meticulous quality house painting!

 I love it!!!
 We moved when our baby was 2.5 WEEKS old… from Orlando to Pittsburgh.
 She never even saw her room and the beautiful field of dragonflies I designed for her.
 I walked her in there a few times, but she didnt care to open her eyes.
 She is 8 weeks now and I am ready to recreate her room…. since we are finally unpacked.. crazy how long that takes when you have a 2 year old and a nb.